* S&P 500 more than 2 percent from record close

 By Ryan Vlastelica

-NEW YORK, Aug 12 (Reuters) - U.S. stocks fell modestly on Tuesday as uncertainty continued to swirl around the tense situation in Ukraine, even as many investors bet that it would not escalate dramatically.
+NEW YORK, Aug 12 (Reuters) - U.S. stocks were little changed on Tuesday as uncertainty continued to swirl around the tense situation in Ukraine, even as many investors bet that it would not escalate dramatically.

 Equities have come under pressure because of the unrest between Russia and Ukraine, with the S&P 500 at one point down about 4 percent from a record closing high hit in late July.
 The benchmark has recovered some of that decline, and rose over the past two sessions, but it remains more than 2.5 percent below its record, suggesting traders may see bargains in the market.

-Wall Street struggled for direction on Tuesday, at one point inching into positive territory before dipping to session lows amid ongoing concerns about Ukraine after the country reported that Russia had massed 45,000 troops on its border.
+Futures rose early in the premarket session, but subsequently came off their highs amid ongoing concerns about the region, with Ukraine reporting that Russia had massed 45,000 troops on its border.
 Russia said a convoy of 280 trucks carrying humanitarian aid had set off for Ukraine, and Western governments warned against using help as a pretext for an invasion.

 "The situation seems a bit quieter now, with the aid going in, but it will take a while for this to play out, and this doesn't seem like a time for people to stick their necks out," said James Dunigan, chief investment officer at PNC Wealth Management in Philadelphia.

-Drug companies rallied, with Intercept Pharmaceuticals Inc up 26 percent to $299.22 a day after saying its drug to treat liver disease was effective in mid-stage trials.
-Exact Sciences rose 6 percent to $18.12 after the Food and Drug Administration approved its noninvasive colorectal cancer screening test.
+Drug companies rallied, with Intercept Pharmaceuticals Inc soaring 30 percent to $307.25 a day after saying its drug to treat liver disease was effective in mid-stage trials.
+Exact Sciences rose 7.4 percent to $18.35 after the Food and Drug Administration approved its noninvasive colorectal cancer screening test.

-Energy companies were the weakest of the day.
-The S&P Energy index fell 0.8 percent alongside a 0.7 percent fall in crude oil.
-Anadarko Petroleum fell 1.9 percent to $106.49 while Consol Energy was down 2.2 percent to $39.82.
+Energy companies were among the weakest of the day.
+The S&P Energy index fell 0.6 percent, dropping alongside a 0.7 percent fall in crude oil.
+Anadarko Petroleum fell 1.7 percent to $106.75 while Consol Energy was down 1.6 percent to $39.82.
 Both were among the top 5 biggest percentage decliners on the S&P 500.

-Mobile service provider NII Holdings Inc plummeted 70 percent to 19 cents - its biggest one-day decline ever - a day after saying it may have to file for bankruptcy after struggling in Brazil and Mexico.
+Mobile service provider NII Holdings Inc's shares plummeted 65 percent to 22 cents - the stock's biggest one-day decline ever - a day after saying it may have to file for bankruptcy after struggling to compete in Brazil and Mexico.
 The stock has lost almost 92 percent in 2014.